ClickCease

 2. Communicate with the Tenant: Open communication is essential.
 Discuss the possibility of extending the lease and ensure both parties agree on the updated terms.

 4. Secure Signatures: Once signed, update your records with the new agreement details.
+Both the landlord's and tenant's signatures are required for the extension to be legally binding.

 Managing lease extensions across multiple properties can become complicated without the right tools.
 This is where DoorLoop’s software makes a difference.